 4

-• Filter data—Select the filters that you want the report to only show data for.
-For example, in the Meetings Details report, if you select IS_SHARING = YES as a filter, then the report will only show data for meetings where someone shared their screen.
-In the Call Queue Stats report, if you select Location = Toronto, then the report will only show data for call queues based in Toronto.
+• Filter data—Select the filters for which you want to show data.
+For example, if you select IS_SHARING = YES as a filter in the Meetings Details report, the report only shows data for the meetings where someone shared their screen.
+If you select Location = Toronto in the Call Queue Stats report, the report only shows data for the call queues based in Toronto.

-• Customize columns—Select which columns you want to reorder to the customized template.
+• Customize columns—Select the columns you want to reorder in the customized template.
 Some templates have columns that can't be removed.

 5